LazyDom/blog/_posts/2025-08-06-email-security-phishing-analysis.md

     - Start from the bottom of the header (closest to To/From)
     - Examine each "Received" line for mail server, IP, and domain

+**Is delegated access configured on the mailbox?**
+Check for mailbox delegates

+**Is there a forwarding rule configured for the mailbox?**
+Review mailboxes for SMTP forwarding and Inbox rules that send mail externally.
+Investigate rules with external addresses or suspicious keywords.

+**Review mail transport rules**
+Audit Exchange mail flow (transport) rules for new or modified rules that redirect mail to external domains.

 ---

 ## Static Analysis